j-mie6/parsley/docs/tutorial/basics-of-combinators.md

 digit.parse("a")
 ```

-This is, however, already implemented by `parsley.character.digit`.
-Parsley is very rich in terms
+This is, however, already implemented by `parsley.character.digit`; `parsley` is very rich in terms
 of the combinators it supports out of the box, so do hunt around before reinventing the wheel!

 ### Changing the result type